ZhgChg.Li

 }

-We need to implement different Classes based on different gesture operation effects; if it is the same continuous (Present+Dismii) operation, it can also be wrapped together.
+We need to implement different classes based on different gesture interactions; if the operations are part of the same flow (Present + Dismiss), they can be combined together.

 ⚠️⚠️⚠️⚠️⚠️

-wantsInteractiveStart must be in a compliant state.
-If wantsInteractiveStart = false is notified during interactive animation, it will also cause the screen to freeze;
+wantsInteractiveStart must be set appropriately; setting wantsInteractiveStart = false during an interactive animation can also cause the screen to freeze;

-You need to exit and re-enter the APP to restore it.
+You need to quit and reopen the app to restore it properly.

 ⚠️⚠️⚠️⚠️⚠️

-You can set it more to ensure it!
+You can add more settings to ensure it!

-The advantage of custom pull-down is that it supports all iOS versions on the market, can control the overlay percentage, control the trigger close position, and customize the animation effect.
+The advantage of custom pull-down is that it supports all iOS versions on the market, allows control over the overlay percentage, controls the trigger position for closing, and enables customized animation effects.

 This is an example of HomeViewController presenting HomeAddViewController and HomeAddViewController dismissing.